Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Who This Odoo Inventory Tutorial Is For

 This odoo inventory tutorial is written for finance heads, operations managers, and project leads preparing to go live with Odoo Inventory in a manufacturing, trading, or warehousing business.
 It assumes a fresh or near fresh database and walks through the order in which settings, warehouses, locations, routes, and rules must be configured.
 If your team has already started using Odoo Inventory but the setup feels off, use it as a diagnostic checklist to spot which configuration step was skipped or done in the wrong order.
-The rest of this odoo inventory tutorial walks through each phase in the exact order it must be done.

 Step 1: Enable the Right Settings Before Touching Anything Else

 Settings act as the foundation for every other configuration in Odoo Inventory.
 Turn on the right options here before you create warehouses, locations, or routes.
-Skipping this step forces you to redo work later.

 Inventory → Configuration → Settings